christophebe/julius-gpt/readme.md

 # Intro
-This nodejs CLI and API gives you the ability to generate content with the help of OpenAI API (GPT-4).
+This nodejs CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 by default).

+# How it works ?

-It used a series of prompts to generate content :
+It uses a series of prompts to generate content :
-- Ask to write like a human (why not ? - just to be sure ;-) )
+- Ask to write like a human
 - Generate the outline of the post
 - Generate the introduction
 - Generate the content of the different sections of the outline
 - Generate the conclusion
 - Generate the SEO title and description
+- Generate the slug (url)

+One of the problems of AI content generation is the repetition of the main keywords.
+This script also uses the temperature, logit_bias, frequency penalty, presence penalty parameters to try to minimize this.
+See the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/completions) for more details.

+** This is an experimental project.
+You are welcome to suggest improvements, like other prompts and other values for the parameters. **

 When generating, the CLI gives you the ability to publish the content on your wordpress blog.
 Other CMS will be supported in the future.
 We need to support some headless CMS.

 # Installation